 The resurrection of Dracula had proven successful as the Dark Lord stood at the top of this castle, ready to spread his evil across the whole of the world.
 The two heroes, Morris and Lecarde, had to face off against the Prince of Darkness for the fate of the world (and, maybe, to ease the strife that lead to the Great War).
 It was good versus evil for the fate of the world, and thankfully good won out as the heroes were able to defeat Dracula and send the undead creature back to his grave once more.
 The world had suffered enough but, thanks to the work of these two men, the suffered ended... at least for a time.

 Castlevania Bloodlines isn't just a sequel to the Castlevania series, but also a sequel to Bram Stoker's original novel, Dracula.
 John Morris, hero of the game, is the son of Quincey Morris, one of the side characters in the novel (who is there at the big fight against Dracula at the end of the book).

-Meanwhile, much of Eric Lecarde's backstory is covered in Castlevania Judgment.
+Meanwhile, much of Eric Lecarde's back-story is covered in Castlevania Judgment.
 In his youth he was given the Alucard Spear by (of all people) Alucard.
-Dracula's son forged the spear to aid the Vampire Killer.
-The two weapons could be used in a battle together to defeat Dracula, which more or less happens (in continuity, anyway -- in the game you play as either hero, not both at once, so in-game it's more of an "instead-of" proposition instead of an "along with" deal).
-After Eric's era, though, the spear is never really heard from again, so its strength must not have been that great.
+Dracula's son forged the spear to aid the Vampire Killer; the two weapons could be used in a battle together to defeat Dracula, which more or less happens (in continuity, anyway -- in the game you play as either hero, not both at once, so in-game it's more of an "instead-of" proposition instead of an "along with" deal).
+After Eric's era, though, the spear is never really heard from again (aside from some non-continuity appearances).